Dear Straight Men,

 Your homophobia is society’s fault

 Honestly, I can kind of understand why so many of you straight men still harbour homophobic attitudes.
 Society is a lot less tolerant of homosexual behaviours between two men than two women.
 Women get to enjoy a certain degree of freedom in experimenting with their sexuality.
 For example, when Madonna made out with Britney at the 2003 MTV VMAs, no one labelled them as lesbians.
-No one even called them bisexuals despite the fact that Madonna has identified herself as a bisexual woman before.
+No one even called them bisexuals despite the fact that Madonna has identified herself as a bisexual woman time and again.

 Unfortunately, the luxury of sexual experimentation afforded to women is not granted to men.
 Once a man kisses another man, he will immediately be labelled a homosexual.
 If a man insists that he is bisexual, he will probably be met with cynicism and told that he is just a gay man who hasn’t yet come to terms with his homosexuality.
 Men’s sexualities are thus reduced to a single two-point scale; on one side is heterosexuality, on the other, homosexuality.